AWS OpenSearch¶

 SQLUnhealthy |

-A value of 1 indicates that the SQL plugin will return 5xx response codes or pass invalid query DSL to OpenSearch to respond to specific requests.
+A value of 1 indicates that the SQL plugin will return 5xx response codes or pass invalid query DSL to OpenSearch in response to specific requests.
 Other requests will continue to succeed.
 A value of 0 indicates no recent failures.
-If you see persistent values of 1, investigate issues with the requests your client sends to the plugin.
+If you see persistent values of 1, troubleshoot issues with the requests your client sends to the plugin.
 Related statistics: Maximum |

 SQLDefaultCursorRequestCount |